carwynteifion/Milestone-Project-1-UCFD/README.md

 - CSS3

 ### Frameworks, Libraries and Programs used
-1. Bootstrap 4.5.2 - used to style the site and aid with responsive design.
+1. [Bootstrap 4.5.2](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - used to style the site and aid with responsive design.
-2. Balsamiq - used in the design process to draw the site's wireframes.
+2. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) - used in the design process to draw the site's wireframes.
-3. Google Fonts - used to import the Noto Sans JP and Exo fonts.
+3. [Google Fonts](https://fonts.google.com/) - used to import the Noto Sans JP and Exo fonts.
-4. Font Awesome - used to add icons on each page of the site to improve UX.
+4. [Font Awesome](https://fontawesome.com/) - used to add icons on each page of the site to improve UX.
-5. Git - used for version control via Gitpod.
+5. [Git](https://gitpod.io/) - used for version control via Gitpod.
 The terminal was used to commit and push code to GitHub.
-6. GitHub - used to store the project's pushed code from Git.
+6. [GitHub](https://www.github.com/) - used to store the project's pushed code from Git.

 ## Testing
 The W3C Markup and CSS Validators were used to validate each page to ensure the project was free from errors.